trevor-pope/Knightbot-v1/README.md

 Knightbot is an implementation of Google's Assistant Python SDK and the Dialogflow Python Client, wrapped nicely inside a robot powered by Arduino and Raspberry Pi.

+###### Created as a research project for MGSU's Robotics Lab.
+It was designed to serve the campus by answering questions like ###### "When does Professor Miller have office hours?" or "When is the graduation ceremony?"

   - Utilizes [Snowboy Hotword Detection](https://github.com/Kitt-AI/snowboy), [GoogleTTS](https://github.com/glutanimate/simple-google-tts), and [Flask Assistant](https://github.com/treethought/flask-assistant).
-  - Fully customizable Assistant, including hotword
+  - Fully customizable Assistant, including hotword and physical response, movement, and voice
-  - Returns responses handleable by Dialogflow, and forwards the rest to Assistant API
+  - Returns responses Dialogflow can handle, and forwards the rest to Assistant API